It's Wednesday 12:00 PMThe Main Library is currently open

 We are grateful to all of the wonderful authors, conversation partners, library staffers, and, of course, attendees who make Open Book / Open Mind Online such a success.

-Special thanks to the Open Book / Open Mind Advisory Committee: Co-chairs David Jones and Kate Tuttle; Jonathan Alter, Reagan Arthur, Marina Budhos, Neal Carruth, Catherine Chung, Alice Elliott Dark, Jennifer Dorr, Elisabeth Egan, Dionne Ford, Jon Fortt, Gabrielle Glaser, DT Max, Dale Russakoff, Juan Milà, Margot Sage-EL, Rachel Swarns, and Susan Weinberg.
+Special thanks to the Open Book / Open Mind Advisory Committee: Co-chairs Alice Elliott Dark and Kate Tuttle; Jonathan Alter, Reagan Arthur, Marina Budhos, Neal Carruth, Catherine Chung, Alice Elliott Dark, Jennifer Dorr, Elisabeth Egan, David Folkenflik, Dionne Ford, Jon Fortt, Gabrielle Glaser, David Jones, DT Max, Dale Russakoff, Juan Milà, Sara Mosle, Margot Sage-EL, Rachel Swarns, Susan Weinberg, and Kate Zernike.

 Let’s Connect